apache/airflow/docs/apache-airflow/core-concepts/objectstorage.rst

 Basic Use
 ---------

-To use object storage, you need to instantiate a Path-like (see below) object with the URI of the object you want to interact with.
+To use object storage, you need to instantiate a Path (see below) object with the URI of the object you want to interact with.
 For example, to point to a bucket in s3, you would do the following:

 .. code-block:: python